 In coordination with DFPS, each school district must facilitate the transition of each child enrolled in the district who is eligible for a tuition and fee waiver under Tex.
 Educ.
-Code § 54.366, and who is likely to be in the conservatorship of the department on the day preceding the child's 18th birthday to an institution of higher education by:
+Code § 54.366, and who is likely to be in the conservatorship of DFPS on the day preceding the child's 18th birthday to an institution of higher education by:

-- Assisting the child with the completion of any applications for admission or for financial aid; - Arranging and accompanying the child on campus visits;

-- Assisting the child in researching and applying for private or institution-sponsored scholarships; - Identifying whether the child is a candidate for appointment to a military academy; - Assisting the child in registering and preparing for college entrance examinations, including, subject to the availability of funds, arranging for the payment of any examination fees by the department; and - Coordinating contact between the child and a liaison officer designated under Tex.
+- Assisting the child with the completion of any applications for admission or financial aid; - · Arranging and accompanying the child on campus visits; - Assisting the child in researching and applying for private or institution-sponsored scholarships; - Identifying whether the child is a candidate for appointment to a military academy; - Assisting the child in registering and preparing for college entrance examinations, including, subject to the availability of funds, arranging for the payment of any examination fees by the department; and - Coordinating contact between the child and a liaison officer designated under Tex.
 Educ.
 Code § 61.0908 for students formerly in DFPS conservatorship.
 Tex.
 Fam.
 Code § 264.1212(c).

-Special Issue: To encourage post-secondary success, it is important for the court, attorneys ad litem, schools, caseworkers, and others to explain the tuition and fee waiver and other benefits to assist youth with the transition out of foster care.
-A great resource for youth in care is the Texas Youth Connection website.
+Special Issue: To encourage post-secondary success, it is important for the court, attorneys ad litem, schools, caseworkers, and others to explain the tuition and fee waiver and other benefits to assist youth with their successful transition out of foster care.
+Two great resource for youth in care are the websites for the Texas Youth Helpline and Preparation for Adult Living.